kingebere/fiber/README.md

 - React
 - SQL

 Each challenge will introduce new tools and libraries, but you aren't expected to be familiar with them already.
 They're straightforward enough that you should be able to pick them up on the fly.
-We use these exact same tools inside Fiber AI, so if you end up joining the team, you'll be well prepared for the job.
+We use these exact same tools inside Postman, so if you end up joining the team, you'll be well prepared for the job.

 ## Tooling